schachtelman/datascience-finalproject/README.md

 * Which style of beer is most liked in Austria?
 * Which beer is the most disliked one?
 * How did the reviews change over the 10 year period of the dataset?
+* How do the ratings change with the alcohol content?